wsvoboda/ParkRangers/README.md

 ![image](https://user-images.githubusercontent.com/78281930/117556983-317d1100-b034-11eb-8f2b-41cb9eb0b7f8.png)

 The user needs to enter all information in order to create an account.
 If the username is already in use, the page will inform the user.
+The user's password is hashed and added to the backend database, along with the rest of their data.

 ## Login Page